 This post was sponsored by SwimWays as part of an Ambassador Program for Influence Central and all opinions expressed in my post are my own.

 Last month I wrote a post on water safety and explained why it’s such an important issue to me.
 If you haven’t read it, I highly recommend that you do.
 I discussed four water safety tips that you can practice with your own family.
-Although important year round, water safety has an urgency to it now that it’s summer.
-Also in the same post, I introduced you to my cute granddaughter M. and the SwimWays Baby Spring Float with Sun Canopy (available online or in-store at Target).
+Although important year-round, water safety has an urgency to it now that it’s summer.
+Also in the same post, I introduced you to my cute granddaughter M. and the SwimWays Baby Spring Float with Sun Canopy.
 As promised, I’m back to tell you how we liked the float and what our experience was.

 Like many kids her age (18 months), M. has a healthy mix of fun and fear when it comes to the pool.
 As long as she’s in her mother’s arms, M. loves to splash and kick and laugh but the moment her mother tries to let her go she starts crying and lets the whole pool know she’s not having it.